sheltertake/dotnetcore-api-template/README.md

  - [Coverage results](https://dev.azure.com/sheltertake/dotnetcore-api-template/_build/results?buildId=2&view=codecoverage-tab)
  - [E2e client coverage](https://dev.azure.com/sheltertake/dotnetcore-api-template/_build/results?buildId=10&view=codecoverage-tab)
    - all api operations are covered.
-   - not all code branches are covered. some branch could be covered by more precise scenario test. some branch I'm not really sure is testable
+   - not all code branches are covered. some branch could be covered by more precise scenario test.
+I'm not sure all code branches are testable.
+The client is auto-generated and is very verbose.

 Thanks [Daniel](https://github.com/danielpalme) for the help about the conflict between the report generated in compose step and the auto-generated report by PublishCodeCoverageResults task.
 More info [here](https://github.com/danielpalme/ReportGenerator/wiki/Integration#attention).